What is Cbus' ABN?

 What is the Cbus Clearing House?

-Cbus Clearing House is a SuperStream compliant online system to submit your super contributions to multiple super funds (including Cbus) using one data file and one payment.
-Cbus then distributes payments to Cbus members' accounts, and to funds outside of Cbus, on your behalf.
+Cbus Clearing House (QuickSuper) is a SuperStream compliant online system which is provided by Westpac Banking Corporation ACN 007457141 AFSL 233714 for Cbus employers.
+It allows you to submit your super contributions to multiple super funds (including Cbus) using one data file and one payment.
+Cbus Clearing House (QuickSuper) then distributes payments to Cbus members' accounts, and to funds outside of Cbus, on your behalf.

 How does Cbus Clearing House work?

-If some of your employees want their super paid into a different super fund than your default fund, the Cbus Clearing House can save you time by removing the need for multiple payments.
+If some of your employees have selected a fund other than Cbus, the Cbus Clearing House can save you time by removing the need for multiple payments.

 Here’s an example:

 Cbus is the default fund for your company.
-You need to pay super into Cbus for 15 employees.
-Five other employees want their super to be paid into five different super funds
+You need to pay super into Cbus for 15 employees, and 5 employees want their super to be paid into five different super funds.

 Instead of making super contributions into Cbus, plus five other individual super funds, the Cbus Clearing House allows you to pay just once using one simple system.
-Cbus then distributes payments and instructions to the other funds on your behalf.
-We’ll also send you a final confirmation.
+Cbus Clearing House (QuickSuper) then distributes the payments and instructions to the other funds on your behalf.

 Yes, Cbus employers can use the Cbus Clearing House at no cost.